elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Let's begin with the more simple case: `Plant.name`.
 Migrating it means splitting the information among the plant record and its corresponding accession.

-> Our `Plant` also had a `species` field, no more than a `:string`.
-It was a very rude way to
-> link a plant to its taxon.
-We now defined the link much more formally, through the
-> intermediate `Accession`.
-In this tutorial we will split the plant.name information in the
-> two fields accession.code and the new shorter plant.code, but we will forget about the
-> species identification.  **TODO Any volunteer?**

 Let's start by collecting accession data now contained in the plants table, by creating an intermediate accession.